Gariscat/HouseX/README.md

 ## Inference

-The format of the input audio file is set to `.wav` as default.
+The format of the input audio file is set to `.flac` as default.
 To do inference on a audio file, run:

 `python infer.py --track_name {AUDIO_PATH}`

 where `AUDIO_PATH` should be the file name **without suffix**.
-For example, if we want to use one of our mixtape `CA7AX Set #3.wav`, then place the file under the root directory of this project and run `python infer.py --track_name "CA7AX Set #3"`.
+For example, if we want to use one of our mixtape `CA7AX Set #3.flac`, then place the file under the root directory of this project and run `python infer.py --track_name "CA7AX Set #3"`.

 ## License